Language Delay or Disorder

 -

-be uninterested when others are speaking
+stay engaged when others are speaking

 Children with expressive language delay may find it difficult to